S. E. Hinton: 1970s-1980s: Young adult novels

+1990s-2000s: Children's and adult books

+In the 1990s, Hinton began writing children's books.
+She published the picture book Big David, Little David in 1995.
+It was followed later that year with The Puppy Sister, a children's novella about a family's pet dog turning into a human.

+In 2004, Hinton released her first adult novel, Hawkes Harbor.
+Unlike her previous books, Hawkes Harbor contains strong language and sexual situations.
+Her second adult novel, Some of Tim's Stories, was published in 2007.

+These days, Hinton continues to write and has tried new styles of writing.
+She has recently begun screenwriting.

 Personal life

-In interviews, Hinton has stated that she is a private person and an introvert who no longer does public appearances.
-However, she has revealed that she enjoys reading (Jane Austen, Mary Renault, and F. Scott Fitzgerald), taking classes at the local university, and horseback riding.
-Hinton also stated in an interview with Vulture.com that she enjoys writing fan fiction.
+In interviews, Hinton has said that she is a private person and an introvert who no longer does public appearances.
+She enjoys reading (Jane Austen, Mary Renault, and F. Scott Fitzgerald), taking classes at the local university, and horseback riding (she has shown in dressage and jumping).
+Hinton also revealed to Vulture that she enjoys writing fan fiction.

-She resides in Tulsa, Oklahoma, with her husband David Inhofe, a software engineer, after meeting him in her freshman biology class at college.
+In 1970, Hinton married David E. Inhofe, a software engineer she met in her freshman biology class at college.
+He is a cousin of former Oklahoma Senator Jim Inhofe.
+Following the success of The Outsiders, Hinton developed writer's block and grew depressed, and Inhofe encouraged her to keep writing by making her write two pages a day, which led to the eventual completion of That Was Then, This Is Now.
+Their only child, Nicholas David, was born in August 1983 in Tulsa, where Hinton and her husband reside now.

 Adaptations

-Film adaptations of The Outsiders (March 1983) and Rumble Fish (October 1983) were both directed by Francis Ford Coppola; Hinton cowrote the script for Rumble Fish with Coppola.
+The film adaptations The Outsiders (March 1983) and Rumble Fish (October 1983) were both directed by Francis Ford Coppola; Hinton cowrote the script for Rumble Fish with Coppola.
 Also adapted to film were Tex (July 1982), directed by Tim Hunter, and That Was Then...
 This Is Now (November 1985), directed by Christopher Cain.
 Hinton herself acted as a location scout, and she had cameo roles in three of the four films.
 She plays a nurse in Dallas's hospital room in The Outsiders.
 In Tex, she is the typing teacher.
 She also appears as a sex worker propositioning Rusty James in Rumble Fish.
 In 2009, Hinton portrayed the school principal in The Legend of Billy Fail.

 Awards and honors

-Hinton received the inaugural 1988 Margaret A. Edwards Award from the American YA librarians, citing her first four YA novels, which had been published from 1967 to 1979 and adapted as films from 1982 to 1985.
-The annual award recognizes one author of books published in the U.S., and specified works "taken to heart by young adults over a period of years, providing an 'authentic voice that continues to illuminate their experiences and emotions, giving insight into their lives'."
-The librarians noted that in reading Hinton's novels "a young adult may explore the need for independence and simultaneously the need for loyalty and belonging, the need to care for others, and the need to be cared for by them."

 In 1992, she was inducted into Phi Beta Kappa by the University of Tulsa, and in 1998 she was inducted into the Oklahoma Writers Hall of Fame at the Oklahoma Center for Poets and Writers of Oklahoma State University–Tulsa.

 Works

 Young adult novels

 The five YA novels, her first books published, are Hinton's works most widely held in WorldCat libraries.
-All are set in Oklahoma.
+All are set in Oklahoma, and take place within a shared universe.